scttnlsn/backbone.viewkit/README.md

 ### `pushView(view, [transition])`

 Push the given view onto the stack and render it in the view port.
 Optionally specify a transition.
+Emits a `pushed` event passing the pushed view.

 ### `popView([transition])`

 Pop the current view off the top of the stack and render the previous view in the view port.
 Returns the popped view.
 Optionally specify a transition.
+Emits a `popped` event passing the popped view.

 ### `replaceView(view, [transition])`

 Replace the current view with the given view.
 This effectively pops the stack and pushes the given view as a single operation.
 Returns the replaced view.
 Optionally specify a transition.
 Throws an error if there is no view to replace.
+Emits a `popped` event (see above), `pushed` event (see above), and `replaced` event passing the pushed view and the popped view respectively.

 ## Backbone.ViewKit.Transition